 Professor David Hood AM

-Professor David Hood AM is a civil and environmental engineer with vast experience across major civil and military projects, professional development in emerging economies, senior management in both the public and private sectors and in education.
+Professor David Hood is a civil and environmental engineer with vast experience across major civil and military projects, professional development in emerging economies, senior management in both the public and private sectors and in education.

-Following a successful career in project management David took over and commissioned Australia’s then New Parliament House in the mid-1980s.
+Following a successful career in project management, David took over and commissioned Australia’s then New Parliament House in the mid-1980s.
 Since that project, David has become increasingly involved in fostering a culture of sustainability across all engineering disciplines, and the built environment.

-David is an Adjunct Professor in the Science and Engineering Faculty at QUT where he inculcates sustainability across education and research.
-He initiated and was the Founding Chairman until 2011 of the Australian Green Infrastructure Council (now ISCA), which developed the world’s first full sustainability rating scheme for infrastructure.
-David is an accredited Presenter with Al Gore’s Climate Reality Project and he was included in the ABC Carbon list of the top 100 Sustainability leaders in the world.
+In 2006, he initiated and was the Founding Chairman until 2011 of the Australian Green Infrastructure Council (now ISCA), which developed the world’s first full sustainability rating scheme for infrastructure.
+David is an accredited Presenter with Al Gore’s Climate Reality Project, and has been named amongst the top 100 Sustainability leaders in the world by ABC Carbon.

-In addition, David now Chairs an environmental charity, The Long Future Foundation, is Deputy Chairman of Beyond Zero Emissions and is a QLD Councilor of the Australian Conservation Foundation.
+In addition, David now Chairs an environmental charity, The Long Future Foundation, is Deputy Chairman of Beyond Zero Emissions, and is a QLD Councilor of the Australian Conservation Foundation.